signedhost/linux_install/README.md

 # rapingme_install
-An automatic raping.me installer for linux.
+An automatic signed.host installer for linux.

 ## So, how to run it?